AmirMotefaker/AmirMotefaker/README.md

 ### About Me :
-I am a Python developer from Iran.
+I am a Python & R developer from Iran.

-- I'm always learning Python.
+- I'm always learning Python and R.

 - My goal is Data Science.